MicrosoftDocs/windows-dev-docs/uwp/devices-sensors/use-the-accelerometer.md

 ## Create a simple accelerometer app

-This section is divided into two subsections.
-The first subsection will take you through the steps necessary to create a simple accelerometer application from scratch.
-The following subsection explains the app you have just created.
+A simple game app relies on a single sensor, the accelerometer, as an input device.
+These apps typically use only one or two axes for input; but they may also use the shake event as another input source.

+> [!NOTE]
+> For a more complete implementation, see the [accelerometer sample](https://github.com/Microsoft/Windows-universal-samples/tree/main/Samples/Accelerometer).

 ### Instructions

 - Create a new project, choosing a **Blank App (Universal Windows)** from the **Visual C#** project templates.

 - Open your project's MainPage.xaml.cs file and replace the existing code with the following.

 ```csharp
     using System;